saltict/availproject.github.io/docs/about/babe-explained.md

 ## BABE Block Production Process

 Each slot may have both a primary and a secondary author, chosen from amongst a set of active validators.
-The assignment of primary slot leaders is a random process.
-However, due to the inherent randomness, there are instances where slots may lack a designated leader.
-To maintain a consistent block time, BABE employs a round-robin system to designate secondary slot leaders.
+The assignment of primary authors, aka slot leaders, is a random process governed by the VRF function.
+However, due to the way the function works, there may be instances where no validators qualify as the primary author.
+To maintain a consistent block time, BABE employs a round-robin system to designate secondary slot leaders, who produce new blocks without a designated leader.

-The selection of primary authors is powered by a verifiable random function (VRF).
-Given the significance of random numbers in blockchain applications, it becomes crucial to establish a universally accepted form of randomness that remains untampered and beneficial for all parties involved.
+As we know, the selection of primary authors is powered by a verifiable random function (VRF).
+It thus becomes crucial to establish a universally accepted form of randomness that remains untampered and verifiable for all parties involved.
 VRFs address this challenge by generating a pseudo-random number accompanied by a proof of its proper generation.
 These functions take various parameters, including a private key.
 The VRF considers an epoch random seed (pre-determined by all nodes), a slot number, and the author's private key.
 As each node possesses a unique private key, this ensures the generation of a distinct pseudo-random value for each slot.